Mil152/LayerLumos/docs/index.md

 1. **Installation Guide**: Check out our step-by-step instructions for setting up LayerLumos on your system.
 2. **Quick Start Tutorial**: Dive into your first light interaction simulation with our beginner-friendly guide.
 3. **Explore Examples**: Learn from a curated selection of examples that demonstrate the versatility and capabilities of LayerLumos.
+For more detailed information on our API, see our [API documentation](API_Documentation.md).

 ## Contribute